- Informal Economy

 Invisibility and Lack of Oversight

 Global value-chain analyses often shed little light on the working conditions of garment and textile workers.
 The major chains and retailers can be unaware of how many homeworkers are actually involved in fulfilling their orders, or may turn a blind eye to the working conditions of this segment of their workforce (Carr et al. 2000).

+Having policies in place, however, is only a first step.
 In the Philippines, for example, the specific rights of homeworkers have been recognized since 1992.
 However, the existence of progressive labour laws does not guarantee their enforcement, as the passage below shows:

 To cut costs, workers are often required to put in extremely long work hours at low pay (for example, five drivers must do the job that normally would take 10 drivers, and they have to work 12, 18 or, on occasion, up to 20 hours straight if necessary to get the job done).
 This also applies to the young, female garment workers (as well as the male managers and others).
 It is possible to demand this amount of overtime because, in a situation of widespread poverty and a very thin job market, there are always others who are willing to do this type of work if someone refuses to do so.

 Garment workers and other employees in these factories are not unionized, and they do not receive minimum pay.
 They have no benefits (the manager says that they have too little income to want to contribute to social security).

-The Self-Employed Women’s Association (SEWA) in India is the oldest and largest trade union of women in the informal sector, and garment workers have always been a significant part of it.
+In India, the Self-Employed Women’s Association (SEWA) is the oldest and largest trade union of women in the informal sector, and garment workers have always been a significant part of it.
 SEWA has worked to organize garment workers, concentrating on higher piece rates and fairer working conditions.
 In 1986 SEWA negotiated a minimum wage for garment stitching.
 Through meetings with the Labour Commissioner and staged rallies, they have helped garment workers demand better wages, working conditions, the provision of identity cards and social protection such as child care and health benefits (Chen 2006).